JuliaPOMDP/BasicPOMCP.jl/README.md

 Problems should be specified using the [POMDPs.jl](https://github.com/JuliaPOMDP/POMDPs.jl) interface.
 For more information, see the [POMDPs.jl documentation](http://juliapomdp.github.io/POMDPs.jl/latest/).

-This package replaces the deprecated [POMDPs.jl package](https://github.com/JuliaPOMDP/POMCP.jl).
+This package replaces the deprecated [POMCP.jl package](https://github.com/JuliaPOMDP/POMCP.jl).
 It has fewer features, but is much simpler.

 ## Installation